martiniantaylor/ICES_sea_bass/README.md

 ***

-# 13_admixture_outliers_distance_v1.R
+## 13_admixture_outliers_distance_v1.R

+## Overview

-This project generates admixture proportion plots against geographic distance from the Mediterranean for SNPs identified as outliers by three different selection detection methods (OutFLANK, BayeScan, and PCAadapt).
+This script generates admixture proportion plots against geographic distance from the Mediterranean for SNPs identified as outliers by three different selection detection methods (OutFLANK, BayeScan, and PCAadapt).
 The script processes the data, runs LEA for Mediterranean ancestry, and plots the results.

 ## Required Files